Rugby League

 What is rugby league?

-As a sport, rugby league aims to be diverse, inclusive, and deliver positive social impact to all participants.
-The School Games formats encompass a variety of playing styles and are supported by resources to develop players, officials, leaders, and teachers alike.
+The School Games formats encompass a variety of playing offers and are supported by resources to develop players, officials, leaders and teachers alike.
+Rugby League is built on teamwork and respect, lifelong skills that contribute to a young person’s holistic development.

 Equipment needed